MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_03_deploy_container_images_azure_kubernetes_service.md

 ## Objectives

-This lab consist of the following exercises:
+This guided project consist of the following exercises:

-+ Exercise 1: Provision Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)
++ Exercise 1: Provision Azure Container Registry (ACR) and Azure Kubernetes Service (AKS).
-+ Exercise 2: Build a Linux and Windows container images and store them in ACR
++ Exercise 2: Build a Linux and Windows container images and store them in Azure Container Registry.
-+ Exercise 3: Deploy container images to AKS
+**+ Exercise 3: Deploy container images to Azure Kubernetes Service.**
-+ Exercise 4: Review the deployment and deprovision all resources
++ Exercise 4: Review the deployment and deprovision all resources.

+In this unit you deploy container images to Azure Kubernetes Service.

 ## Exercise 3: Deploy container images to AKS